 Good Reads for the Western Life Book Club

 We started our book club in May 2016, and have grown with every new book and engaging meeting since!
-Join us every month (5:30PM on third Tuesdays) to discuss all aspects of each novel and memoir we choose to read!
+Join us every month to discuss all aspects of each novel and memoir we choose to read!

 You don't have to read the books to come to the meetings – although it's helpful.

-We meet at Barefoot Cowgirl Bookstore, 18 N. San Francisco Street, Flagstaff.
-Please try to buy your book local; Barefoot Cowgirl will even give you a discount if you're buying the book for the club!
+We usually meet at the Flagstaff City-Coconino County Public Library, 300 W. Aspen Ave.
+Please try to buy your book local; Bright Side Book Shop, 18 N. San Francisco St., will even give you a discount if you're buying the book for the club!

 August 30: Revolution on the Range: The Rise of a New Ranch in the American West by Courtney White

 In the final decade of the twentieth century, the American West was at war.
 Battle lines had hardened, with environmentalists squarely on one side of the fence, and ranchers on the other.
 By the mid-1990s, debates over the region’s damaged land had devolved into political wrangling, bitter lawsuits, and even death-threats.
 Conventional wisdom told us those who wanted to work the land and those who wanted to protect it had fundamentally different—and irreconcilable—values.

 In Revolution on the Range, Courtney White challenges that truism, heralding stories from a new American West where cattle and conservation go hand in hand.
 He argues that ranchers and environmentalists have more in common than they’ve typically admitted: a love of wildlife, a deep respect for nature, and a strong allergic reaction to suburbanization.
 The real conflict has not been over ethics, but approaches.
 Today, a new brand of ranching is bridging the divide by mimicking nature while still turning a profit.